cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > [!IMPORTANT]
 > The declarative Casc defition overrides anything modified at UI (in case they overlap) at the next time the Controller is restarted.

-- From the previous validation you can tell that 2 replicas running for `team-c-ha`.
+- From the previous validation, you can tell that 2 replicas running for `team-c-ha`.
 This is because [CloudBees CI HA/HS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/ha-install-guide/) is enabled in this controller, where you can follow the steps from [Getting Started With CloudBees CI High Availability - CloudBees TV 🎥](https://www.youtube.com/watch?v=Qkf9HaA2wio).
 See Horizontal Pod Autoscaling enabled by:

   ```sh
   eval $(terraform output --raw cbci_controller_c_hpa)